 For anyone unfamiliar with the idea, a monochrome outfit basically means wearing one color throughout your outfit.
 It can be the exact same color, like styling red jeans with a red tee, or something more subtle like an all-white outfit with white pants, a white tank, and white sneakers.
 These looks are simple, but they always look clean and intentional.

 Another way I love styling monochrome outfits is by mixing different shades of the same color.
 Instead of wearing identical tones, you can play around with lighter and darker versions of the same shade.
-For example, you might wear a cream sweater with beige trousers and a darker tan coat, or style different shades of grey together.
+For example, you might wear blue jeans and a blue top in the same shade.
 This keeps the outfit cohesive but adds more depth and dimension, which makes it visually more interesting.

 At the same time, monochrome outfits never look boring.
-The variety in fabrics, textures, and shades keeps the outfit interesting to look at.
-A chunky knit sweater paired with smooth trousers, or denim with cotton and leather accessories, can completely change the feel of the look even if everything is technically the same color.
+The variety of fabrics, textures, and shades keeps the outfit visually interesting.
+A chunky knit sweater paired with denim and leather accessories can completely change the feel of the look, even if everything is technically the same colour.

 I’ve also noticed that a lot of fashion editors talk about monochrome dressing in a similar way.
 I was reading an article from Harper’s Bazaar about monochrome outfit ideas, and they mentioned how wearing one color from head to toe can instantly make an outfit look more polished.
 The article also shows that monochrome doesn’t have to be boring,you can do it with neutral tones and bold colours.